AndreyGalchevski/psychic-poker-player/readme.md

 ## Getting Started

 Git clone or download the repo.
 Install the dependencies.
-Place an input file in the input folder.
+Replace the data in the input file.
 Run node app.js.
 Enjoy the magic.

 ## Input Format and Encoding